Assasans/axel/CLIENT-SETUP.md

 ## Stub APK (recommended)

-This method supports both real devices and Waydroid.
+This method supports both real devices and Waydroid (both `libndk` and `libhoudini` work).

 The idea is to make separate APK with stubbed Java API that hosts original Unity files and does not have LIAPP protection (as it exists only in Java part).

 My stub implementation is available [here](https://github.com/Assasans/konofd-client-stub/releases), or you may build it [yourself](https://github.com/Assasans/konofd-client-stub).

-1. Install the stub APK on your device — `adb install-multiple jp.assasans.konofd.stub.apk`
+1. Install the stub APK on your device — `adb install jp.assasans.konofd.stub.apk`
 2. Start `KonoSuba: FD (stub)`

 No errors should appear as the game is already patched with correct server URL and public key.